 Training on substantive matters is provided by the CPCS Training Department within four practice areas.
 Criminal Defense Training focuses on adult criminal matters; CAFL Training addresses children and family law matters; YAD Training concentrates on juvenile delinquency, youthful offender and juvenile life without parole matters; Mental Health Litigation Training provides training on commitment and guardianship matters; the Immigration Impact Unit focuses on the potential immigration consequences of criminal convictions; the Alternative Commitment and Registration Support Unit provides training on Sexual Offender Registry (SORB) and Sexually Dangerous Person (SDP) matters; the Private Counsel Post Conviction Unit addresses criminal appellate matters; the EdLaw Project provides instruction on school issues; the CPCS Innocence Program concentrates on forensic and new trial issues; the Revocation Advocacy Panel trains attorneys representing juveniles committed to the Department of Youth Service who are facing a return to custody as a result of the revocation of their Grants of Conditional Liberty; the Forensic Services Unit provides training on forensic issues.

 Private attorneys certified to represent CPCS clients in a variety of matters are required to earn continuing legal education (CLE) credits to maintain certification.
 CPCS grants CLE credits for many programs conducted by CPCS, MCLE, the Social Law Library, the Boston Bar Association, the Massachusetts Bar Association, as well as many other organizations.
 Check the Training Calendar for programs qualifying for CPCS CLE credit.

-If you would like to CPCS to grant CLE credits for a course you intend to offer, please contact the appropriate panel representatives.
+If you would like CPCS to grant CLE credits for a course you intend to offer, please contact the appropriate panel representatives.
 Note that in many cases CPCS will approve a course for CLE credits for more than one panel.
 For courses relevant to the practice of:

-- Criminal Law trial practitioners, contact Carol Beck, Director Criminal Trial Support Unit;
+- Criminal Law trial practitioners, contact Rose King, Director of Criminal Trial Support Unit;

-- Criminal Law appellate practitioners, contact Donald Bronstein, Director of Criminal Appeals;
+- Criminal Law appellate practitioners, contact Elizabeth Dembitzer, Director of Criminal Appeals;

-- Children and Family Law practitioners, contact Amy Karp, Director CAFL Training Unit;
+- Children and Family Law practitioners, contact Amy Karp, CAFL Training Director;

 - Delinquency and Youthful Offender practitioners, contact Erica Cushna, YAD Trial Panel Director;

-- Mental Health practitioners, contact Karen Talley, Assistant Director, Mental Health Litigation Division;
+- Mental Health practitioners, contact Miriam Ruttenberg, Mental Health Litigation Division Training Director;